t3-infra/.github/profile/README.md

 ### Supporting Our Team

 If you're a technical expert in cloud infrastructure, blockchain, or related fields, we welcome your expertise.
 Join our team to help shape the future of t3infra Cloud.
-Contact us on [email@example.com] to discuss potential collaboration.
+Contact us to discuss potential collaboration.

 ### Joining as a Collaborator

 We're open to collaborating with like-minded individuals and organizations who share our vision.
-If you're interested in contributing to our projects, please reach out to us on [email@example.com].
+If you're interested in contributing to our projects, please reach out to us.

 ### Non-Technical Roles

 At t3infra Cloud, we understand that technical skills aren't the only way to contribute.
 If you have skills in marketing, design, community management, or any other non-technical area, we value your support.
-Contact us at [email@example.com] to discuss how you can be part of our team.
+Contact us to discuss how you can be part of our team.

 ## Get Involved